2023

 Dept: Sociology

-Methods For the Analysis of High-Frequency Survey Data
+Methods for the Analysis of High-Frequency Survey Data

 Researcher: Jacob Tucker (Graduate Student)